-After that we visited the local craft centre.
+After that, we visited the local craft center.
 This market consists of about 30 shops selling craft made of wood, stone and everything else you can think of.
 They make impressive art.
 I would have loved to buy everything but it is so difficult to carry that home with you.
 One of the shop owners was into me!
 The conversation he started ended in proposing to me in front of my group.
 I refused and tried to get out of there as fast as possible – believe me I have never been that quick.

 Here you can find my video with more impressions of my trip: